Detecting Training Data of Large Language Models via Expectation Maximization: Results and Analysis

-None of the baselines without ReCaLL-based approaches are successful in all settings, which implies that \ourbenchmark~is a challenging benchmark.
-The relative order between ReCaLL-based baselines is again consistent over different settings: $\randm < \avg, \avgp, \rand < \randnm < \toppref$, though all methods that do not use any labels fail to be successful.
-Interestingly, \randnm~works reasonably well on \textit{Mix-1} but does not work well on \textit{Mix-2}.
-This is because non-members from \textit{Mix-1} are from the same cluster while non-members from \textit{Mix-1} are randomly sampled from the entire distribution.
-On the other hand, \toppref~notably outperforms \randnm, implying that the effectiveness of non-member prefixes for MIA differs.
+Interestingly, \randnm{} works reasonably well on \textit{Mix-1} but does not work well on \textit{Mix-2}.
+This is likely because non-members from \textit{Mix-1} are from the same cluster, while non-members from \textit{Mix-1} are randomly sampled from the entire distribution. \toppref{} again outperforms \randnm{}, reinforcing that not all non-members are equally effective as prompts.

-As discussed in \S\ref{sec:background-evaluation}, we reemphasize that benchmarking MIAs for LLMs is tricky because predicting where real-world test data for MIA at inference time will come from is difficult.
-Therefore, at least, simulating different scenarios is beneficial and necessary, like what we did using \ourbenchmark~instead of a fixed existing benchmark.
-In this regard, we encourage MIA developers or practitioners to evaluate their methods on diverse conditions like \ourbenchmark.
-We do not claim that \ourbenchmark~is closer to real scenarios than other benchmarks.
-However, \ourbenchmark~could be similar to some possible real-world scenarios even if it still does not cover all possible scenarios.
-The results on \ourbenchmark~demonstrate that \ours~is a robust MIA method on the varying overlap between distributions of members and non-members in a test dataset.
+Evaluating MIA for LLMs is difficult because test-time data distributions are unknown.
+Benchmarks like \ourbenchmark{} that simulate varied scenarios offer a more comprehensive lens than fixed-split benchmarks.
+We encourage future work to assess methods across multiple difficulty levels.
+While \ourbenchmark{} is not intended as a strictly more realistic benchmark, it captures plausible conditions not reflected in prior datasets.
+Our results show that \ours{} maintains strong performance across a wide spectrum of distributional overlap.